ryanshipley/ryanshipley/README.md

 ### Hi there 👋
 My name is Ryan Shipley, I am a full stack developer who loves to implement my knowledge to solve a wide range of problems.
-I love to learn and spread my knowledege to as many people as possible.
+I love to spread my knowledege to as many people as possible.
+I love to problem solve, learn, and teach.
+I speak multiple different languages and all this knowledge is helping further my career in mathematics and software development.

 <!--
 **ryanshipley/ryanshipley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.